grzegorzblaszczyk/shell-proteins/README.md

 echo "[OK]"

 ```
-Shell Proteins will download the script from a remote location if you have not yet it installed locally.
+Shell Proteins will download the script from a remote location if necessary.
 It will then reuse the function in your script.

-If you have ffmpeg installed on your system, then the result would be:
+In this example if you have ffmpeg installed on your system, then the result when invoking this script would be:

 ```
 Verifying if all necessary software is installed ..[OK]